Understanding Catastrophic Forgetting In LoRA via Mean-Field Attention Dynamics: Introduction

-\looseness=-1 Transformers \cite{vaswani2017attention} represented a significant breakthrough in the fields of natural language processing and computer vision, due to their ability to handle sequential data with unprecedented efficiency.
-The subsequent availability of open-source pretrained Large Language Models (LLMs) \cite{touvron2023llama,jiang2023mistral} has enabled LLMs to be widely used.
-For more task-specific models, fine-tuning is needed.
-However, since those models are characterized by a vast number of parameters, it still represents a computational challenge.
+Since their introduction~\cite{vaswani2017attention}, transformer architectures have been scaled to large language models (LLMs) with unprecedented capabilities.
+However, even for open-source LLMs such as~\citet{touvron2023llama,jiang2023mistral,yang2025qwen3technicalreport}, fine-tuning remains a practical bottleneck under limited hardware, because of both memory footprint and computational cost.

-\looseness=-1 To mitigate this issue, Parameter-Efficient Fine-tuning \cite{peft} methods like LoRA \cite{hu2021lora} have been introduced.
-LoRA reduces parameter count by employing low-rank matrix factorization on attention mechanisms.
-This approach preserves the functionality of the pre-trained models while improving efficiency in parameter usage and reducing computational demands.
-In this work, we want to improve comprehension of representations learned by LoRA.
+To mitigate this issue, parameter-efficient fine-tuning methods \cite{peft}, such as Low-rank Adaptation (LoRA) \cite{hu2021lora}, have been proposed.
+LoRA reduces the number of trainable parameters by learning low-rank updates to the attention projection matrices, while keeping the pre-trained backbone fixed.
+In practice, it preserves much of the pre-trained model’s performance, despite significantly lowering the computational and memory costs of fine-tuning.

+However, a practical challenge is to acquire new capabilities without degrading previously learned ones, leading to a phenomenon known as \emph{catastrophic forgetting} \cite{li2017learningforgetting}.
+The complexity of full-scale LLMs makes them intractable to analyze mathematically; we study a simplified toy model aimed at understanding forgetting from a theoretical perspective.
+Following the recent \emph{mean-field Transformer} viewpoint (see~\citet{rigollet2025mean} for a survey), we model the forward pass as the evolution of an interacting particle system of tokens.
+From this point, we use changes in the emergent representation geometry as a proxy for forgetting.

-\looseness=-1 Our setting is based on the concepts of Neural ODE.
-This mathematical framework \cite{Haber_2017,weinan2017proposal,chen2019neural} proposes to see layers as time and to take the continuum limit of residual networks.
-This framework allows us to study ResNet \cite{he2016deep} which can be seen as the discretized version of the ODE:
+\paragraph{\textbf{Mean-field modeling.}} The Neural ODE framework \citep{Haber_2017,weinan2017proposal,chen2019neural} views depth as (discrete) time and analyzes continuum(-depth) limits of residual networks.
+In particular, a ResNet \cite{he2016deep} can be seen as a forward Euler discretization of

-where $\theta$ is a learned parameter of the model, and $f_{\theta}$ is a map of the inputs.
-Building upon this concept, \citet{sander2022sinkformers} has extended this analogy to Transformers, and proposes a novel framework that interprets the self-attention dynamics of Transformers as an interacting particle system of the tokens given by

-\looseness=-1where the tokens are initialized with $(x_1(0),\dots,x_{n}(0))\in \R^{d\times n}$, $(K,Q,V)\in M_{d}(\R)^{3}$ is a triple of trained attention matrix, $V$ is called the Value matrix, $Q$ the Query matrix and $K$ the Key matrix.
-In the following, we will refer to the resulting tokens from the dynamics \eqref{def: self-attention dynamics x} at time $T$ i.e. $(x_1(T),\dots,x_{n}(T))$ as the \emph{representation of the Transformers} at layer $T$.
-A recent line of work, \cite{geshkovski2023emergence,geshkovski2023mathematical} has focused on describing the asymptotic geometry of the Transformers representation and exhibits clustering phenomena in various settings.